 |Saffron plant (Crocus sativus).
 Note for lavender color flower and stigma (threads).||Beautiful saffron threads.|

 The Crocus sativus plant grows to about 15-20cm in height and bears lavender colored flowers during each season which lasts from October until November.
 Each flower features perianth consisting of a stalk, known as “style,” connecting to three “stigmas” or threads to the rest of the plant.
-These orange-yellow colored stigmas along with the "style" constitutes "saffron" which is used as condiment spice.
+These orange-yellow colored stigmas along with the "style" constitute "saffron" a prized condiment spice.

-Good saffron crop production demands cool dry climate with well-drained rich fertile soil and irrigation facilities or sufficient amount of rain fall.
-The flowers are generally harvested during the early-morning hours and soon their stigma separated, allowed to dry, and packed for marketing.
+Good saffron crop production demands cold, dry climate with well-drained rich fertile soil and irrigation facilities or sufficient amount of rainfall.
+The flowers harvested during the early-morning hours and soon their stigma separated, allowed to dry, and packed for marketing.

 Saffron has a distinct flavor that comes from chemical compounds in it such as picrocrocin, and safranal.
 It also contains a natural carotenoid chemical compound, crocin, which gives saffron its golden-yellow hue.
 These traits along with its medicinal properties make it a valuable ingredient in many cuisines worldwide.

 Saffron contains several plant-derived chemical compounds that are known to have been antioxidant, disease preventing, and health promoting properties.

 Their flower pistils compose several essential volatile oils, but the most important of them all is safranal which gives saffron its pleasant flavor.
 Other volatile oils in saffron are cineole, phenethenol, pinene, borneol, geraniol, limonene, p-cymene, linalool, terpinen-4-oil, etc.